wthayer/documents/docs/NSR.md

 **Trusted Role:**  An employee or contractor of a CA or Delegated Third Party who has authorized access to or control over a Secure Zone or High Security Zone.

-**Vulnerability Scan:**  A process that uses manual or automated tools to probe internal and external systems to check and report on the status of operating systems, services, and devices exposed to the network and the presence of vulnerabilities listed in the NVD, OWASP Top Ten, or SANS Top 25.
+**Vulnerability Scan:**  A process that uses manual or automated tools to probe internal and external systems to check and report on the status of operating systems, services, and devices exposed to the network and the presence of vulnerabilities.

-**Zone:**  A subset of Certificate Systems created by the logical or physical partitioning of systems from other Certificate Systems.
+**Zone:**  A physical area created by physical partitioning.